E4Eric/TheDuck/README.md

 1. The UI is a tree of components.
 Each component has a parent and zero or more children.
 2. The layout of these components completely tiles the app window (i.e. there are no 'holes').
 The combination of these rwo means that we can use recursion for the three main support operations:

 3. The file system is your friend.
-SSD's remove the latency issues which caused current caching strats, Now we can use the projects file structure directly.
+SSD's remove the latency issues which caused current caching strats, Now we can use the project's file structure directly.
 1. Layout: The layout traverses the tree of UI elements asking the same question:
    1. How much space do you need?
 We call each element's layout code passing in the element to be drawn as well as the 'available' space.
    2. The layout code lays out the child elements (recursively) and ultimately returns the remaining available area.
 Important to note is that as each stage of the layout progresses it captures the final screen position in the associated element.